What to expect

 Step 1 – Make contact

 If you think that counselling could be helpful to you, please give us a call.
-We can talk briefly about what’s on your mind then book a longer Introductory Meeting (no cost).
+We can talk briefly about what’s on your mind then book a longer Introductory Session (no cost).

 This is a bit of a ‘get to know each other’ conversation.
 We will ask for a bit more detail about what is going on for you, and what you want to work on.
 We can then talk about whether we think we have the skills and experience that you need.
 If not, we can help you find some who can work with you.